rpm-software-management/dnf/doc/command_ref.rst

 Description
 ===========

 `DNF`_ is the next upcoming major version of `Yum`_, a package manager for RPM-based Linux distributions.
-It roughly maintains CLI compatibility with Yum and defines strict API and plugin interface.
+It roughly maintains CLI compatibility with Yum and defines strict API for extensions and plugins.
+Plugins can modify or extend features of DNF or provide additional CLI commands on top of those mentioned below.

 Available commands are: